 As with other round head flashes, the FJ80 and FJ80II do not report a guide number in their specs.
 This is due to the fact that a round head does not deliver its light in a fashion similar to standard speed lights.
-Most standard speed lights will report a guide number for it's maximum zoom (typically 105-200mm).
+Most standard speed lights will report a guide number for its maximum zoom (typically 105-200mm).
 The resulting guide number does not relate directly to output but to output based on the flash head's beam angle or zoom and the rectangular shape of the light.

-Put simply, in addition to better light quality, the round heads higher Watt Seconds will typically record greater output on the subject than a standard speed light when matched with a round or octagonal softbox.
+Put simply, in addition to better light quality, the round head's higher Watt Seconds will typically record greater output on the subject than a standard speed light when matched with a round or octagonal softbox.
 Modifying the round head with a long throw reflector may also deliver a greater amount of light over distance as well.
-The longer Fresnel focusing range and rectangular light produced by standard speed lights offer more efficient delivery of light to a specific (rectangular) area and may be a better choice where maximum output at greater distance with no additional modification is required.
+The longer Fresnel focusing range and rectangular light produced by standard speed lights offer more efficient delivery of light to a specific (rectangular) area and may be a better choice where maximum output at a greater distance with no additional modification is required.

 If this article was helpful, please click the thumbs up below.